Student Disciplinary Process

 - Expert Witness: Any individual(s) who has expert knowledge that is relevant to the specific details of the case.
 The Respondent is entitled to call witnesses, but the Respondent is not entitled to call an Expert Witness.
 The Presiding Chair reserves the right to call a witness(es) not called by a party if the witness would assist the Board in its work, including an Expert Witness.

 - Formal Hearing: A conduct hearing that typically takes place before the Conduct Review Board and Presiding Dean.
-In rare or exceptional circumstances, a Formal Hearing may be conducted administratively before a single Presiding Dean who will act as both a finder of fact and the adjudicator of a sanction, if any.
+In the discretion of the Dean of Students, if warranted based on the individual circumstances of a matter, a Formal Hearing may be conducted administratively before a single Presiding Dean who will act as both a finder of fact and the adjudicator of a sanction, if any.

 - Informal Hearing: An informal process to address a disciplinary matter that takes place before a Conduct Officer.